-Although car insurance is mandatory throughout the United States, over 12% of drivers in Nevada do not have any coverage.
+Although car insurance is mandatory throughout the United States, about 10% of drivers in Nevada do not have any coverage.
 For this reason, individuals can expand their policy to provide themselves coverage in the event that they become injured in a car accident that was the fault of an uninsured driver.

 When dealing with insurance companies, it is crucial that you hire an experienced Nevada underinsured motorist claim attorney.
-Doing so enables you to recover the maximum coverage possible under your insurance policy.
+Doing so enables you to recover the appropriate coverage under your insurance policy.
 Our legal professionals at the Aaron Law Group are available to help you every step of the way with your claim.
-Regardless of whether the accident just happened and you need to file an initial claim, or you just found out that the other driver had inadequate insurance–we are here for you.
+Regardless of whether the accident just happened and you need to file an initial claim, or you just found out that the other driver had inadequate insurance, we are here for you.

 Being injured in an automobile accident can cause a person to put their entire life on hold as they recuperate from their injuries.
 During this time, injured parties acquire stacking medical bills and deal with the long-term effects of their injuries.